 I don’t want to have to worry about my partners’ HIV status

 PrEP is an HIV prevention option that can be considered by anyone who is at risk of acquiring HIV.
-If taken as prescribed, PrEP is 99% effective at preventing the acquisition of HIV from sexual partners.
+If taken as prescribed, PrEP is extremely effective at preventing the acquisition of HIV from sexual partners.

 I want to be able to have sex anywhere, anytime